andreaschristodoulou/andreaschristodoulou/README.md

 ## 💫 A Little Bit More About Me

 <p>🔑 I run a number of online businesses in the tech and media industry.
 I've been doing it for 2 decades.</p>
 <p>🔭 I enjoy helping others!
-I've worked with many successful individuals and companies through the years, including luxury and premium brands.</p>
+I've worked with many individuals and companies through the years, including luxury and premium brands.</p>
 <p>🌞 Ask me not what I have, but what I am.
 Because, I am what I've overcome.</p>
 <p>✍🏻 I regularly write articles on <a href="https://officialandreascy.blogspot.com">THE OFFICIAL ANDREASCY</a></p>
 <p>🌴 Some of my projects are available on <a href="https://linktr.ee/andreascy">Linktr.ee</a></p>